hxin18/docker-spark-cluster/README.md

 # docker-spark-cluster
-To deploy hadoop and spark and config cluster in docker
+To deploy hadoop and spark and config cluster in dockers in ubuntu 16.04

 ## Build
 ```bash